Hungary

 Mondriaan Fund

-> Subsidy for International Art Presentation to present work by living Dutch(-based) artists.
-For Dutch(-based) artists or internationally recognized art organizations outside the Netherlands.
+> Subsidy for International Art Presentation to present work by living artists based in the Kingdom of the Netherlands.

 Performing Arts Fund

-> Grants for foreign organisations to invite Dutch(-based) artists
+> Grants for foreign organisations to invite artists based in the Kingdom of the Netherlands

 Dutch Film Fund